 P.S.
 I’m not affiliate with any of the products or services mentioned.

-As you can see, there was never a golden era in publishing, where authors were pampered and protected.
-Things have always been tough in this business however today, it’s different.
-The industry as we know it is fading away and many people are getting desperate especially, those within the ivory towers.
-The only way to protect ourselves and fight back is to educate ourselves.
-It’s hard to con an author who knows their legal rights and an educated author is what the industry fears.
+As you can see, there was never a golden era in publishing, where authors were protected.
+Things have always been tough in this business.
+And today, the industry as we know it is fading away which is causing desperation amongst authors and publishers.
+The only way to protect ourselves from exploitation is to educate ourselves.
+It’s hard to con an author who knows their legal rights and an educated author is what the industry fears most.